avelino/awesome-go/README.md

 * [BadActor](https://github.com/jaredfolkins/badactor) - In-memory, application-driven jailer built in the spirit of fail2ban.
 * [Cameradar](https://github.com/Ullaakut/cameradar) - Tool and library to remotely hack RTSP streams from surveillance cameras.
 * [certificates](https://github.com/mvmaasakkers/certificates) - An opinionated tool for generating tls certificates.
+* [firewalld-rest](https://github.com/prashantgupta24/firewalld-rest) - A rest application to dynamically update firewalld rules on a linux server.
 * [go-generate-password](https://github.com/m1/go-generate-password) - Password generator that can be used on the cli or as a library.
 * [go-yara](https://github.com/hillu/go-yara) - Go Bindings for [YARA](https://github.com/plusvic/yara), the "pattern matching swiss knife for malware researchers (and everyone else)".
 * [goArgonPass](https://github.com/dwin/goArgonPass) - Argon2 password hash and verification designed to be compatible with existing Python and PHP implementations.